janbaykara/zotero-syllabus/README.md

 ## Show your thanks by donating 🙏🇵🇸🕊️

-If this project is useful to you, please consider showing support by donating to funds that help keep **Gaza’s universities, students, and academic life alive** during reconstruction, following the genocide of the Palestinian people by the Israeli-American occupation.
+If this project is useful to you, [Buy Me a Coffee](https://buymeacoffee.com/janbaykara) and I will regularly donate proceeds to third party funds, including those that help keep **Gaza's universities, students, and academic life alive** during reconstruction, following the genocide of the Palestinian people by the Israeli-American occupation:

-We recommend reputable, sector-led initiatives that work in partnership with Gaza’s own university leadership:

 - **ISNAD — Emergency Fund for Gaza’s Universities (via Taawon / Welfare Association)**
   Primary Palestinian-led programme supporting scholarships, staff, and core university operations.